 Toxic relationships are highly addictive if you lack confidence, standards, and self-love.

 The dirty boots become addicted to using the dutiful doormat and the doormat becomes addicted to the dirty shoes for a sense of feeling needed, useful, significant, and alive.

 Addiction is extremely hard to kick.
-I’ve been an addict – not to drugs or alcohol, but to dysfunction, unavailability, the self-limiting story I chose to subscribe to that was crafted from a painful childhood and everything else that my abandonment issues ignited.
+I’ve been an addict – not to drugs or alcohol, but to drama, self-hate, and everything that my abandonment issues ignited.
 Having to go no contact with your happiness source, no matter how unhealthy, dangerous, and sabotaging it is, is hard.
-Change is hard.

 Flushing the sh*t in our emotional and relational toilets should be just as non-negotiable as flushing the crap in our literal ones.
 Yet, the struggle is a little too weird to acknowledge and a little too real to gain the courage needed to act on behalf of a self that we don’t believe is good enough.

 Bottom line: The only reason I ever put up with a toxic relationship for more than a hot minute – from family, friends, and lovers, was because it mirrored the toxicity of the one I had with myself.